ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

 Once we merge signature ``H1``, ``T`` is refined to ``Int`` and we know the instantiation should succeed.

+The algorithm for how to check these is actually quite simple:

+1. First, we compute the dependency graph between the required signatures of our library.
+The edges of this dependency graph are formed by adding an edge (1) for every import in an ``hsig`` file to another required signature, and (2) to every precise free module variable of every signature that is to be merged into the requirement.

+2. In topological order, merge these requirements.
+Each successive merge gives us a monotonically increasing sequence of sets of typechecked requirements: for every dependency whose free module variables were *not* a subset of this set previously but are now is checked for well-typedness.
+(Fully instantiated dependencies are checked for well-typedness before we typecheck any signatures.)

+We adopt a very simple retypechecking avoidance scheme: if any signature needs to be typechecked, we check all dependencies;
+otherwise we skip typechecking dependencies.
+In the case that there are no signatures, we are dealing with a definite library, in which case we can assume that the dependencies have already been compiled (and are thus well-typed.)

 Recompilation checking (Desugar, MkIface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~